emtee40/fdroid-wiki/Outreach/F-Droid-outreach-handbook.md

 * If there's any doubt that something could be misunderstood, don't post it.
 * Try to avoid jokes/sarcasm/etc. (Could be misunderstood.)
-* Avoid directly attacking peers/competition/etc. It's however okay to criticise and raise awareness about particular actions, policies, etc.
+* Avoid directly attacking peers/competition/etc. It's however okay to criticize and raise awareness about particular actions, policies, etc.
   Remember to be polite and objective while doing so.

 ### post frequency